nilsgiebing/matic-docs/docs/develop/quicknode.md

 Changes in the token.py file:

-Line 7: We added this line to import testac account which we created earlier, and storing it in **acct** variable.
+Line 7: We added this line to import testac account which we created earlier, and stored it in **acct** variable.

 Line 8: On this line we edited 'From': part to have our acct variable.

-FINALLY, now we will deploy our contract:
+Finally, now we will deploy our contract:

 ```
 brownie run token.py --network matic_mumbai